dewei-lin/mini-HD-project/README.md

 docker run -p 3838:3838 -v $(pwd):/project mini-hd-project make run-shiny
 ```

-And visit in your local computer at http://127.0.0.1:3838 (http://127.0.0.1:3838).
-Or directly visit the R shiny app in web browser: https://dewei-lin.shinyapps.io/survival_compare/ (https://dewei-lin.shinyapps.io/survival_compare/)
+And visit in your local computer at http://127.0.0.1:3838 .
+Or directly visit the R shiny app in web browser without running the script: https://dewei-lin.shinyapps.io/survival_compare/